innolitics/rdm/rdm/init_files/documents/software_plan.md

 5. **Construction**

-    Ensure the code follows the project's software standards, if any.
+    Ensure the code follows the project's software standards if any.

 **Comments:**